 2. Clusters of Excellence

 Clusters of Excellence bring together expertise in various disciplines and network together the researchers of one location working on a specific area of research or a specific research question.
+In the process, university research institutions cooperate with non-university institutes, universities of applied sciences and industry and form an outstanding environment for junior researchers.
 These clusters are considered “beacons” of outstanding research and are also supported by the German Research Foundation (DFG).
 These large centres enable universities to define key areas of research and raise their national and international profile.
 Young up-and-coming researchers also benefit from their excellent research.

 List of Clusters of Excellence